brunoczim/typed-symmetric-interaction/poly-typed-abscalc.md

 Type[n] : Type[n + 1]

 -- constant
+-- A must be a type
 -- a must be a constant typable
--- A must be a type
+A : Type[n]
 a is a constant of type A
 ──────────────────────────
 a : A